 In particular, Chile is a country with vast research on attitudes towards inequality.
 Its high levels of economic disparities and its inclusion in 1998 in the International Social Survey Program (ISSP) have promoted a significant amount of academic work in the field.
-In this regard, it has been seen that in Chile people's education plays an important role, increasing perception of inequality (Castillo et al., 2012).
-However, there is evidence that belief in public redistribution is not explained by income (Franetovic & Castillo, 2021) or political preferences (Castillo et al., 2013).
-The literature has also shown that in Chile most people critically judge the tax system (Atria, 2022) and that the perception of tax regressivity and the belief in its progressivity are positively associated with the perception of inequality and the belief in public redistribution (Castillo & Olivos, 2014).
-However, none of these efforts have incorporated a holistic approach capable of understanding how the wide range of attitudes towards inequality relate to one another and how these associations differ according to individuals’ position in social structure.
+In this regard, it has been seen that in Chile prevails a high perception of inequality, which is mostly expressed by individuals in positions of higher social status, especially in terms of education (Castillo et al., 2012).
+Also, people tend to hold egalitarian beliefs (Garretón & Cumsille, 2000; Méndez, 2016), coexisting simultaneously with individualistic values (Puga, 2010).
+These meritocratic orientations have been shown to be related to individuals' perception of inequality (Castillo et al., 2019) and a steady legitimization of wage inequalities throughout the last decades (Castillo, 2009, 2012).
+Interestingly, compared to other countries, Chile has one of the lowest rates of judgments of income distribution as fair (Moya et al., 2023), which differ by income and occupation, but not so much by educational level (Mac-Clure et al., 2019).
+The belief in public redistribution in Chile is among the highest in Latin America (Franetovic & Castillo, 2021) and have not been found to be explained by people's political party preferences (Castillo et al., 2013).
+In addition, most people critically judge the tax system (Atria, 2022) and the perception of tax regressivity and the agreement with tax progressivity are positively associated with the perception of inequality and the belief in public redistribution (Castillo & Olivos, 2014).
+However, most of these valuable contributions have focused on identifying trends and predictors.
+To date, no effort has incorporated a holistic approach, capable of understanding how the wide range of attitudes towards inequality are related to each other in Chile and how these structures differ according to the position of individuals on the social ladder.

 2.2 Attitudes networks

 As anticipated above, attitudes towards inequality are usually measured through perceptions, beliefs, and judgments about the magnitude and principles of inequality (Janmaat, 2013).
 However, researchers tend to study these components unsystematically, and in isolation.
-To overcome this limitation, we propose to study attitudes towards inequality through the lens of the CAN model (Dalege et al., 2016).
+To overcome this limitation, we propose to study attitudes towards inequality through the lens of the Causal Attitude Network [CAN] model (Dalege et al., 2016).
 In this framework, attitudes are conceptualized and measured as networks of interacting evaluative reactions.
 These lower-order reactions are the individual survey items, thus the set of perceptions, beliefs, and judgments about inequality.
 These are graphically represented as nodes forming a network whose weighted, undirected edges can be estimated from real data (Dalege et al., 2017).
 In this paper, these edges are interpretable as regularised partial correlations between survey items (see Methods section).
 Importantly, this approach qualifies between-item correlations as indicative of direct causal influence between the components of attitudes towards inequality.
 This constitutes the main difference between the CAN and latent variable measurement approaches, as the latter assumes that between-item correlations are spurious, being caused by an antecedent, unobservable variable (Dalege et al., 2018).

 This work shows that this innovative framework can improve our understanding of the structure of attitudes towards inequality in Chile, cumulating on the past research which focused on their levels instead.
 To do so, the remainder of this Section discusses our research hypotheses.
 Social justice research has shown that attitudes towards inequality are empirically related to the ones towards redistribution (Choi, 2021; Fatke, 2018; García‐Sánchez et al., 2020), taxation (Alm & Torgler, 2006; Barnes, 2015; Franko et al., 2013), and wages (Castillo, 2009; Evans et al., 2010; Frank et al., 2015; Osberg & Smeeding, 2006).
-Since people understand inequality through perceptions, beliefs, and judgments about these topics, we expect that:
+Since people understand inequality through perceptions, beliefs, and judgments about these topics, we hypothesize that :